Is There A Period Gap?

 Studies show that if a girl is educated:

 Sew Powerful believes that education is the key to escaping extreme poverty.
-Our research and ongoing conversations with students at Needs Care School proves that it is prevalent for girls to stay home when they are on their period - simply because they don't have the resources to manage it.
+We have ongoing conversations and have conducted research with students at the Needs Care School located in a very poor urban slum outside the capitol city of Lusaka.
+Our research proves that it is very common for girls to stay home when they are on their period - simply because they don't have the resources to manage it.
 It has been documented that girls miss an average of 6 weeks of school a year for this reason.
 That is a massive systematic disadvantage, and one we have focused on changing after asking, “how can we keep the girls in school?”

-The goal of our Sew Powerful Purse program is to provide girls with Menstruation Hygiene Management (MHM) supplies and training.
+The goal of our Sew Powerful Purse program is to provide girls with Menstrual Health Management (MHM) supplies and training.
 All kids need school supplies to help improve educational achievement.
 But girls, in particular, have this additional health challenge to overcome.

-This approach is not only working but is helping these girls thrive.
-We can't wait to hear more stories about what these girls and someday, women become within their communities as a result of their solid education.
+Providing MHM supplies is not only working but is helping girls thrive.
+We can't wait to hear what these girls will contribute to their communities in the future as a result of their solid education.

 Our program works – and together we are Sew Powerful.